Christy Goldfuss

-Christy Goldfuss is an American government official who chaired the Council on Environmental Quality (CEQ) within the Executive Office of the President from 2015 to 2017.
+Christy Goldfuss is a former American government official who chaired the Council on Environmental Quality (CEQ) within the Executive Office of the President from 2015 to 2017.
 She served as Deputy Director of the National Park Service in the Obama administration.
 She also worked as a legislative staff member for the House Committee on Natural Resources and as a reporter.